Not Another Cry It Out Method

 - The Ideal Sleep Environment

-Not only do we cover sleeping, routines and naps in our books and online video courses, but we also go through basic newborn care — like putting diapers on, clipping nails, feeding positions and feeding guidance, including amounts and how to start solids.
+Not only do we cover sleeping, routines, and naps in our books and online video courses, but we also go through basic newborn care — like putting diapers on, clipping nails, feeding positions, and feeding guidance, including amounts and how to start solids.
 Once we grow out of the infant phase, then we walk you all the way through toddlerhood.
-In doing so, we help you understand how your toddler is uniquely and beautifully designed and teach you how to effectively communicate with them.